Pppp1116/content-license-policy/README.md

 ## 1A.
 License Grant and Reservation of Rights

-1. Subject to your full and ongoing compliance with this Policy, the Owner grants you a limited, revocable, non-exclusive, non-transferable, **non-sublicensable** license to access and use the Content solely for **Non-Commercial Use** as defined in Section 2.
+1. Subject to your full and ongoing compliance with this Policy, the Owner grants you a limited, revocable, non-exclusive, non-transferable, **non-sublicensable** license to access, copy, modify, and distribute the Content solely for **Non-Commercial Use** as defined in Section 2.
+   This license is a conditional permission: if you breach this Policy, the permission terminates automatically (Section 16).

 2. No other rights are granted.
 In particular, you receive **no**:
    - Ownership or title in the Content;
    - Commercial rights of any kind;
    - Rights to sublicense, assign, or transfer this license to others (see Section 2.3).

 3. To the maximum extent permitted by law, **all rights not expressly granted to you in this Policy are reserved by the Owner**.

 ---